elhampour/innoscripta-ag-front/README.md

    ```
    Run the project in Visual Studio Code (Optional): Alternatively, if you are using Visual Studio Code, you can open the project in VS Code and press F5 to run the project directly from the IDE.

-   This will start the project and map the local port 3001 to the container's port 3001.
+   This will start the project and run the project on local port 3001.
 You can access the project at http://localhost:3001.

 3. **Option 2: Running with Docker**:
 To run the project using Docker, follow these steps: